david-rockwood/fimpad/README.md

 ## Stop Sequences

 In situations where you can predict a sequence of characters that the model is likely to generate at some point, and where you would like to stop generation at that point, use stop sequences.
-Here is what an FIM tag with an inclusive stop sequence looks like:
+Here is what a FIM tag with an inclusive stop sequence looks like:
 ```
 [[[300'Joe: ']]]
 ```